 You guys know how much I love a crisp.
 So much so that I forgo the traditional pie situation every holiday season and break out the apple crisp and pile it high with ice cream.
-It’s something about that crispy hot topping paired with seasonal produce and ice cream that just makes me endlessly happy.
-Last weekend after I went a little nuts at the Santa Monica farmers market and bought a flat of peaches (that’s 12 for anyone who’s counting) I needed a way to use them up before I left town!
-Obviously I made a Blackberry Peach Crisp because I’m here to make all of our lives a little more delicious.
+It's something about that crispy hot topping paired with seasonal produce and ice cream that just makes me endlessly happy.
+Last weekend after I went a little nuts and bought a flat of peaches (that's 12 for anyone who's counting) I needed a way to use them up before they were too ripe!
+Obviously I made a Blackberry Peach Crisp because I'm here to make all of our lives a little more delicious.

 This baby is loaded with all of summers bounty.
 Fresh peaches and a handful of super sweet blackberries.
 Once all that is ready to roll, it's topped with my crisp recipe and then baked until bubbly perfection.